DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

 ## Ablative
 &nbsp;
 The ablative is often thought of as a do-it-all or the adverbial case in Latin.
-However, we can categorize all the different usages of the ablative in three major ways:
+However, we can categorize all the different usages of the ablative in four major ways:

-A. It can be used to  describe the relationship between people and things (usually translated with the word **from**):
+**A.** It can be used to  describe the relationship between people and things (usually translated with the word **from**):

 1. It can indicate from where something comes (e.g. the source, the cause):
   - Rhenus oritur **ex Lepontiis** (the Rhine rises from the country of the Lepontii)